AdobeDocs/campaign-classic.en/help/configuration/using/web-service-calls.md

 ## Connectivity {#connectivity}

-Adobe Campaign has increased security for authentication mechanisms by introducing security zones (refer to the **Defining security zones** chapter in [this section](../../installation/using/security-zones.md)) as well as session management settings.
+Adobe Campaign has increased security for authentication mechanisms by introducing [security zones](../../installation/using/security-zones.md) and session management settings.

 There are two authentication modes available: